pzim-devdata/tahoma/README.md

 # Use Cases:
 **Usage:** `python3 tahoma.py [ACTION] [CATEGORY] [NAME]`

 For example : `tahoma open shutter kitchen` or `tahoma ouvrir volet cuisine`

-- You can also specify the closing level for shutters or sunscreens with a numeric value as ACTION.
+- You can specify the closing level for shutters or sunscreens with a numeric value as ACTION.

 For instance, to close a shutter or a sunsceen to 25% :